SAVE THE DATES ON YOUR CALENDAR FOR #BBS2020

-THANK YOU to everyone who registered, presented, volunteered, and contributed to the success of the 3rd annual Breaking Barriers Summit.
+THANK YOU to everyone who registered, presented, volunteered, and contributed to the success of the 3rd annual Breaking Barriers Summit in 2019.
 Together, we took time to explore issues related to Health Equity and Social Justice in the Deep South.

 Social workers, counselors, and nurses were eligible to earn up to 12.5 contact hours.
 Watch your e-mail following the Summit for resource and evaluation links.
 Once all evaluations have been completed, contact hour certificates will be issued to those whose attendance has been verified.

 A very special THANK YOU to our 2019 Key Note:

 Michael Saag, MD, researcher and author of Positive: One Doctor’s Personal Encounters with Death, Life, and the US Healthcare System.
 (Consider buying through Amazon Smile and selecting Montgomery AIDS Outreach Inc, D.B.A.
 Medical Advocacy & Outreach (MAO) as your charity of choice. .5% of your order will be donated back to MAO.)

 INSTRUCTIONS FOR FINALIZING YOUR CONTACT HOURS

 |Follow the links below to validate your participation, evaluate the sessions you attended, and claim Continuing Education credit.|

 Use the link below to register your attendance with SE AETC once all payment obligations have been made through Alabama AETC/MAO.

 Use the link below to evaluate the sessions you attended.
 Once your evaluations are submitted, a certificate will be emailed to you.

 Only presentations for which approval has been obtained from the presenter/authors are included in the listing below.